kairo-t/CodeAugmentor/README.md

 To get started with CodeAugmentor, follow these steps:

 1. Clone the CodeAugmentor repository to your local machine.
-2. Install the required dependencies by running `npm install`.
-3. Launch CodeAugmentor using `npm start`.
+2. Open the `CodeAugmentor.sln` file in Visual Studio.
+3. Build the solution to restore NuGet packages and compile the project.
+4. Set the appropriate project as the startup project.
+5. Run the project in Visual Studio to launch CodeAugmentor.
-4. Access the user-friendly interface via your preferred web browser.
+6. Access the user-friendly interface via your preferred web browser.
-5. Describe your desired code modifications using natural language instructions.
+7. Describe your desired code modifications using natural language instructions.
-6. Let CodeAugmentor perform its magic, rewriting your code files with the updated versions.
+8. Let CodeAugmentor perform its magic, rewriting your code files with the updated versions.

 ## Contributing